-Pulling uddiyana bandha means pulling the muscular wall of your upper abdomen inward and upward.
+Pulling uddiyana bandha means drawing the muscular wall of your upper abdomen inward and upward.
 This creates pressure against your lower thoracic vertebrae.
+This assists the power of the third chakra to draw shakti-prana upward into the head.

-When you resist the Push of the Plow by pulling uddiyana bandha, there is a subtle expansion or lift of the lower part of your ribcage.
+When you pull uddiyana bandha, there is a subtle expansion or lift of the lower part of your ribcage.
 Some yoginis describe this feeling as 'breathing with my back,' or 'breathing with my kidneys.'